 I have also experienced medical disasters at the hands of mainstream medicine.
 My personal experiences are the driving reason that I feel the need to point others in my age group in the right direction.
 Hopefully, what I do here shows you how to course-correct in the face of ineffective and dangerous treatments foisted upon us by our flawed healthcare system.

-That is probably enough of an overview of who I am for now.
+That’s probably enough of an overview of who I am for now.

 You will get to know me better as I provide more details about my ongoing health research.
-My analyses include extensive reviews of our biggest health concerns and what to do about them in my Boomer Health Reports.

 What’s Different Here?